A startup founded in 2018, Wagestream is putting up a tough fight against payday loans by offering cheap and easy-to-set-up salary “streaming”.

 However, it doesn’t loan out money to employees.
 Many of Wagestream’s competitors offer loans as an option where repayments are automatically taken from the employee’s salary.
 These employee loans have an interest but are typically lower than traditional loans.

 It’s fairly simple – enough to make you wish you’d thought of it:

 - For employers.
-Wagestream says that setting up the service typically takes 7–10 working days and that it’ll provide training to all your staff who need it.
-It costs between £1 and £2 per employee per month (depending on how big the company is) and it won’t affect your cash flow because Wagestream will be covering the payments from the moment they’re taken out, and payday.
+Wagestream says that setting up the service typically takes 7–10 working days and it provides training to all your staff who need it.
+There are 3 plans you can opt for with Wagestream, with pricing between £1.50 and £5 per employee.
+It won’t affect your cash flow because Wagestream will cover the payments from the moment they’re taken out and payday.
 Your company’s credit score will be checked (Wagestream says that this is “for compliance reasons”), but the service is interest-free.